phoenixframework/firenest/README.md

 # Firenest

-**Firenest is a framework for building distributed systems.**
+Firenest is a library of components for building distributed systems.

-It provides a swappable topology as well as a set of components:
+All components are built on top of a replaceable topology that abstracts
+operations:

   * `Firenest.Topology` - the core of Firenest which provides node discovery, failure handling, broadcast and message passing between nodes